-Oil on canvas 1777 © Plymouth Museums Galleries Archives (The Box) / Cottonian Collection Charles Rogers was an important collector of books, paintings and prints.
+Charles Rogers was an important collector of books, paintings and prints.

 He inherited parts of his substantial collection from William Townson, a colleague at the Customs House in London.
 He also added to the collection whenever he could, even employing people to collect on his behalf overseas.

 The portrait shows Rogers in his fine clothes and holding papers, implying a well-off and professional individual.

-This portrait was commissioned by Rogers, and was the only painting by Reynolds in his collection at the time.
+It was commissioned by Rogers, and was the only painting by Reynolds in his collection at the time.

-Rogers' collection forms a key part of the Cottonian Collection held by The Box, having been left to his brother-in-law William Cotton I. The other Reynolds paintings in the Cottonian Collection were added later by William Cotton III, and were donated to the city on his death.
+Rogers' collection forms a key part of the Cottonian Collection held by The Box, having been left to his brother-in-law William Cotton I. The other Reynolds paintings in the Cottonian Collection were added later by William Cotton III, and were donated to the city after his death.